apache/eventmesh/docs/en/design-document/08-spi.md

 rocketmq=org.apache.eventmesh.connector.rocketmq.producer.RocketMQProducerImpl
 ```

 At this point, an SPI expansion module is complete.
-We can use `EventMeshExtensionFactory.getExtension(MeshMQProducer.class, “rocketmq”)`
-to get the RocketMQProducerImpl instance.
+We can use `EventMeshExtensionFactory.getExtension(MeshMQProducer.class, "rocketmq")` to get the `RocketMQProducerImpl` instance.